 Stuffed dried pepper is another signature dish of Turkish cuisine.
 As the world knows, Turkey is famous for its stuffed dishes such as stuffed green pepper, stuffed cabbage rolls, stuffed grape leaves, stuffed mussels, and stuffed meatballs.
 You can consider stuffed dried pepper as the cousin of stuffed dried eggplant because its ingredients and the cooking style are the same.

-At my stuffed dried eggplant recipe post, I already informed you about how Gaziantep city is famous for its stuffed dishes.
-We also have a village besides Gaziantep city which is also famous for its dried red peppers and eggplants.
-This village’s name is ‘Nazilli’ and it is under the territory of the Aydın city of Turkey.
-This village also has a nickname called “the valley of eggplants”.
-As you know, Turkey is famous for its weather by having long summers throughout the year and Turkish people like to dry eggplants and peppers under the sun at their back yards, on their balconies, and rooftops.
+In my stuffed dried eggplant recipe post, I already informed you about how Gaziantep city is famous for its stuffed dishes.
+We also have a village beside Gaziantep city which is also famous for its dried red peppers and eggplants.
+This village’s name is Nazilli and it is under the territory of the Aydın city of Turkey.
+This village also has a nickname called the valley of eggplants.
+As you know, Turkey is famous for its weather by having long summers throughout the year and Turkish people like to dry eggplants and peppers under the sun in their back yards, on their balconies, and on rooftops.

 Currently, Turkey is the biggest exporter of dried peppers and dried eggplants around the globe.
 Nazilli village is exporting nearly between 60.000 Tons to 80.000 Tons of dried eggplants and peppers each year.
 Luckily, you do not need to fly to Turkey to find these dried peppers and eggplants.
 Amazon.com has the all necessary ingredients for you and I put them down below.

-In Turkey, restaurants, service stuffed dried peppers and stuffed dried eggplants either together or separately.
+In Turkey, restaurants serve stuffed dried peppers and stuffed dried eggplants either together or separately.
 According to your preference, you can cook both of them at the same time in the same saucepan.
-Because, as I mentioned above, their cooking style is identical.
+Because, as I mentioned above, stuffed dried peppers‘ and stuffed dried eggplants’ cooking styles are identical.

 Stuffed Dried Pepper